jasonscalia/jasonscalia.com/content/about/index.md

 I currently work for [Effectual](https://www.effectual.com/), an AWS Premier Partner.
 Prior to that, I've most recently worked at [Rackspace](https://www.rackspace.com) and [Datapipe](https://en.wikipedia.org/wiki/Datapipe) (purchased by Rackspace).

-I started out as a linux administrator, before becoming an Engineering Manager at Rackspace and then an SRE at Effectual.
+I started out as a linux administrator, before becoming an Engineering Manager at Rackspace and then a Cloud Architet at Effectual.
 I've been using AWS since about ~2010.

 I'm also working on completing my B.S. in Computer Science with Western Governor's University, so I've been keeping busy!